Instructions For Use

-6. Once inserted, release the fold in the cup to form a seal against vaginal wall.
+6. Once inserted, release the fold so that the cup will open and form a seal against your vaginal wall.
 Hold base of cup, bear down with your pelvic muscles, then with your thumb and index finger still holding the base of the cup, push the cup up a little, down a little, to feel that it has securely created a suction seal.

 7. Feel the base of the cup to make sure it opened fully and that front of cup faces forward.
 If cup is not facing the proper direction, it may cause discomfort.
 Cup must be placed below your cervix and above your pubic bone to avoid leaks and possible discomfort.

 The cup must be emptied and cleaned AT LEAST every 12 hours/twice per day.

 1. Wash hands with soap and water.

 2. Relax pelvic muscles.
 Locate removal stem or bulb and gently pull down with slight side-to-side motion until the base of the cup is in reach.

-3. Once base of cup is easy to reach, apply gentle pressure against the front of the base with your thumb, pinching the cup base between your thumb and index finger to help break the seal while you continue to pull your cup down and out.
+3. To break the seal, gently press the front of the base with your thumb, pinching the cup base between your thumb and index finger.
+Then continue to pull the cup down and out.

 4. Empty contents.
-Wash with cold water first to minimize discoloration (mild soap ok) or wipe clean, then reinsert if needed.
+Wash with cold water first to minimize discoloration, or wipe clean, then reinsert if needed.

 Cleaning & Storage Between Menstrual Cycles

 1.)
-Sterilize the cup at the end of each menstrual cycle by fully submerging the cup in boiling water for five (5) minutes.
+Sterilize the cup between menstrual cycles by fully submerging the cup in boiling water for five (5) minutes.